puruBHU/SSD300_with_keras/README.md

 # SSD300_with_keras
-Implementation of SDD object detection Model in keras
+Implementation of SSD architecture for object detection Model in keras